 Our History

-For more than two centuries, Morrow Church has stood at the heart of Maplewood as a place of faith, service, and community.
-From its earliest days as a small gathering of neighbors to its role today as a vibrant, welcoming congregation, Morrow’s story reflects both the growth of our town and the enduring spirit of its people.
-What follows is the rich history of how this church came to be—and the many ways it has shaped, and been shaped by, the community around it.
+For more than two centuries, Morrow Church has stood at the heart of Maplewood—anchoring the town in faith, service, and community.
+From its beginnings as a small gathering of neighbors to its role today as a vibrant and inclusive congregation, Morrow’s story mirrors the growth of Maplewood itself and the enduring spirit of its people.
+What follows is the story of how this church came to be—and how, through every generation, it has both shaped and been shaped by the community around it.

 The Old Meetinghouse